 Alternative Comment Site Groothoek WEF (Preferred Alternative): There is no site alternative for the Groothoek WEF.
 The location of the project infrastructure was subjected to a site selection process as described in Section 4.2 .
 Technology Wind Technology (Preferred Alternative) Wind technology has been identified as the preferred activity in terms of generating electricity from a renewable resource.
-Solid State Lithium (SSL) Battery Technologies (Preferred Alternative) Pre-assembled solid state battery technologies are preferred Layout and Design Preliminary Layout (up to 55 Turbines) (Eliminated) (Figure Optimised Layout (up to 31 Turbines) (Figure 9-1) The Groothoek WEF turbine layout, was revised during the Scoping Phase, from the initial 55 turbines to 31 turbines.
-The turbine layout was revised in order to avoid sensitive features and buffer areas.
+Solid State Lithium (SSL) Battery Technologies (Preferred Alternative) Pre-assembled solid state battery technologies are preferred Layout and Design Preliminary Layout (up to 55 Turbines) (Eliminated) (Figure 4-1) Optimised Layout (up to 31 Turbines) (Figure 9-1) The avifaunal sensitivity map The Groothoek WEF turbine layout, was revised during the Scoping Phase, from the initial 55 turbines to 31 turbines.
+The turbine layout was revised in order to avoid sensitive features and buffer areas. overlain by the Optimised Layout is illustrated in Figure 9-2 .
+The two turbines located within the 'no-go zone' have been acknowledged and are indicated in red on the avifauna sensitivity map (Figure 9-2).
+These turbines will be relocated accordingly in the revised layout.
 The revised layout will be assessed by the specialists during the EIA Phase.
 Further recommendations received from the specialists as a result of their detailed studies will be utilised to further optimise the layout such that the EIA Phase results in a preferred final layout for approval.